GuilhermeTome/laravel-url-shortener/README.md

 ## Laravel URL Shortener

-A simple URL shotener with a very scalable architecture to use in any project
+A simple URL shortener with a very scalable architecture to use in any project

 ## About project